RedisGears/rgsync/README.md

 ```
 # How Does it Work?
 * Key is written to the database and trigger the first Gear registration
-* The Gears registration writes the data to Redis stream which trigger the second Gear registration
+* The Gear registration writes the data to Redis stream which trigger the second Gear registration
 * The second Gear registration read the data from the Redis stream and write it to the connector

 ## Why Redis Stream is Required?